 B. Trustee Agenda

 To help you make decisions about purchasing goods or services for the beneficiary, you should start with the "wish list" you had in mind when the trust was initially established.
 You should also ask the beneficiary and those who know him or her well to tell you what he or she wants, especially items he or she does not have now and would be beneficial.
 This "wish list" is the starting point for developing an agenda.

 Then, working with the beneficiary and keeping in mind the rules described below, you should decide which items, if any, you want to pay for out of the income and principal in the trust.
-You should also consider obtaining information form the beneficiary's school records or life care plan, if one has been developed.
+You should also consider obtaining information from the beneficiary's school records or life care plan, if one has been developed.
 Another helpful source is the annual evaluation which may be requested, but not required in the trust agreement itself.

 For example, if we assume your beneficiary is Jason, the trust agreement may provide:

 The Trustee or an agent is requested (but not required) to arrange for an annual evaluation of Jason addressed in the following topics:

 - His physical condition, rehabilitation and training programs